Ice-Shackleton/startup/notes.md

 My initial plan: my display is, fortunately, quite simple.
 All I need is a login screen, a chat display, a movement button, and a game section.

+Update: I've decided to pull code from this guide (https://css-tricks.com/gooey-effect/) to add some interesting visual effects to the login screen.
+Besides, I want to implement gooey effects across the board in my design.

+So that proved harder than expected.
+For now I will leave it to the side.

+It's proving surprisingly difficult to add the containers I want for the chat functionality.

+So a day later it turns out my html code was a buggy mess that had no right to function.
+Significantly edited the structure and am currently testing items within it.

 ## React Part 1: Routing